 In order to achieve these goals and serve all New Mexicans effectively, the department has various divisions and bureaus which enhance, support, and complement one another.
 Below, you will find information and descriptions of these divisions and bureaus.

 The Administrative Services Division provides leadership, direction, and administrative services support to each agency program to achieve organizational goals and objectives.
-The division is made up of the following key organizations and bureaus:
+The division is made up of the General Services Bureau and the Financial Management Bureau.

 - Trade Adjustment Assistance (TAA) is federally funded and was created to assist workers who are dislocated due to foreign imports or the transfer of production to Mexico or Canada.
 The program offers retaining, and reimbursement for job search and relocation expenses.
 It also provides monetary benefits, referred to as TRA, for those who enroll in TAA approved training.